chordcore/chordcore.github.io/README.md

 #### Interpret and Play chords
 Interpret and play chord symbols by copying them to ChordCore’s text editor

+#### Over 80 built-in chord types
+The database includes the most commonly used chord symbols for more than 80 chord types

+#### Transpose chords
+Instantly transpose the chords to any key with a simple click

+#### Reversed chord finder
+Find chord names by selecting keys on the built-in virtual piano

+#### 5 selectable MIDI instruments
+Grand Piano, Electric Piano, Drawbar Organ, Acoustic Guitar, String Ensemble

+#### No install, easy portability, offline use
+Small-sized .exe file without the need for installing and internet access

+#### Updateable chord database
+Manually update your ChordCore database with new (missing) chord types and symbols

+#### MIDI output selection
+Select the MIDI output easily inside ChordCore (e.g.: [VirtualMIDISynth](https://coolsoft.altervista.org/en/virtualmidisynth), synthesizers, keyboards)

+#### Auto key signature finder
+ChordCore automatically finds the key signature of chords with the highest probability

+#### 2 themes
+Change the design of ChordCore to the stylish Light or Dark

+#### Export to PDF
+Export the chord chart to .pdf format

+#### Record & Playback
+Record, play back and save the tempo between chords to ChordCore format (.ccf)

+#### Save your settings to the registry
+In-program settings are automatically saved to the registry

 All Pre-Defined ChordCore Chords:
 ```markdown